 Interestingly, his latter comments shed a more optimistic light than those of assistant general manager Pierre Dorion, who indicated in his own interview last week that he anticipated Methot’s negotiations to be the most difficult of the two remaining 2015 UFAs (ie. Methot and Bobby Ryan).

-In Smith’s interview (that you can listen to here), he relayed the message that he wants to take on more of an offensive role with the Senators — which is essentially the political way of saying “Get me the fuck away from Colin Greening and Chris Neil.”
+In Smith’s interview (that you can listen to here), he relayed the message that he wants to take on more of an offensive role with the Senators — which is essentially the political way of saying “Get me the hell away from Colin Greening and Chris Neil.”

 One of the ways that he acknowledged that this could happen was if he was receptive to the idea of playing the wing.